 Build a Financial Plan

 Now that you have taken responsibility for your finances, you should setup a plan.
 How much money do you need to live?
 What are the minimums for you to cover your rent, food, transportation, clothing, and other mandatory expenses?
 How much do you want to save for retirement?
+Do you have debts to pay off such as student loans or credit card debt?
 How much do you need for an emergency fund?
 Do you want to buy a home?
 Are you planning on getting married and need money for a wedding?
 What are your priorities?
 How much do you want to spend on hobbies?

 Have a Job